NorthStarUAS/aura-hardware-legacy/README.md

 tried, and lessons learned the hard way that have gone into the design choices, development, and tuning of this system.

+The existing system is designed as a beaglebone cape which interfaces to an APM2 (atmega2560 processor).
+I am also developing a new design which compbines a teensy-3.2 and pocketbeagle on a single board.

+The following information needs to be reviewed and updated, but is still mostly reliable.

 Primary design goals: